-It’s really easy but be sure to work through a reputable Bullion Dealer such as Mr Kruger.
+It’s really easy to buy gold in South Africa, but be sure to work through a reputable Bullion Dealer such as Mr Kruger.
 Avoid pawn shops and quick gold-cash-exchange shops as they will probably not serve you in your best interest.

 Krugerrands start off at the smallest size of one-tenth of an ounce for approximately R3,700 * (the gold price changes daily) and are also available in a quarter-ounce, a half-ounce and a full ounce.
 The price increases as the size and weight increases.
 Other precious metals are sold in the form of Bullion Bars which are even more friendly on your pocket.
 You can buy a 100g Silver cast bar for under R1,700 *.
 Its’ up to you how much you would like to start investing with as there are several options available.

 Gold and other precious metals can be traded without getting involved with banks.
 There are however legal requirements such as proof of identification and address details that will need to be supplied.
 But you don’t have to sign up for an account or sift through any legal jargon to start investing in gold in South Africa.